DillonSW/Capstone_Team_5/Documentation/Signoffs/Sensors.md

 ## Analysis

-There are hundreds of different sensor options to choose from, so it took much deliberation to choose the right one.
-Most options were easy to disregard through common sense, like for sensors that would obviously be too expensive or too large for the scale of our project.
-The main sensors considered included Weighing Sensors, Pressure Sensors, Ultrasonic sensors, and Photoelectric sensors.
+There are hundreds of different sensor options to choose from, so we deliberated extensively to choose the best sensor for our purposes.
+Through common sense, most options were easy to disregard, like sensors that would obviously be too expensive or too physically large for the scale of our project.
+The main sensor considerations included Weighing Sensors, Pressure Sensors, Ultrasonic sensors, and Photoelectric sensors.